laravel/docs/pulse.md

 ```

 <a name="ingest"></a>
-## Redis Ingest
+### Redis Ingest

-By default, Pulse will store entries directly to the [configured database connection](#using-a-different-database) after the request has been returned or a job has been processed, however you may use Pulse's Redis ingest driver to send entries to a Redis stream instead.
-This may can be enabled by configuring the `PULSE_INGEST_DRIVER` environment variable:
+By default, Pulse will store entries directly to the [configured database connection](#using-a-different-database) after the HTTP response has been sent to the client or a job has been processed; however, you may use Pulse's Redis ingest driver to send entries to a Redis stream instead.
+This can be enabled by configuring the `PULSE_INGEST_DRIVER` environment variable:

 ```
 PULSE_INGEST_DRIVER=redis
 ```

-Pulse will use your default [Redis connection](/docs/{{version}}/redis#configuration) by default, but you may customize this with the `PULSE_REDIS_CONNECTION` environment variable:
+Pulse will use your default [Redis connection](/docs/{{version}}/redis#configuration) by default, but you may customize this via the `PULSE_REDIS_CONNECTION` environment variable:

 ```
 PULSE_REDIS_CONNECTION=pulse
 ```

-When using the Redis ingest, you will need to run the `pulse:work` command to monitor the stream and store entries into Pulse's database tables.
+When using the Redis ingest, you will need to run the `pulse:work` command to monitor the stream and move entries from Redis into Pulse's database tables.

 ```php
 php artisan pulse:work